Mitesh-Kumavat/sightmate/README.md

 > SightMate isn’t just a project — it’s a mission.
 > A mission to make the world more inclusive, one intelligent voice at a time.

-With Groq’s lightning-fast models and thoughtful design, we’re redefining how visually impaired people experience the world — through **sound, intelligence, and care.**

 ---